 The OHIO Guarantee benefits students and their families by enabling:

-The OHIO Guarantee will not affect tuition at OHIO's Regional Campuses; however, each student, regardless of whether starting on a regional campus or the Athens campus, will be placed in the appropriate Guarantee cohort upon initial enrollment at any OHIO campus.
+The OHIO Guarantee does not affect tuition at OHIO's Regional Campuses or eCampus; however, each student, regardless of whether starting on a regional campus, eCampus, or the Athens campus, is placed in the appropriate Guarantee cohort upon initial enrollment at any OHIO campus.
 Then, when a student relocates to the Athens campus, he or she will be in the same cohort in which he or she started and will pay that cohort's rates under The OHIO Guarantee.

 How does it work?

 You pay a pre-determined amount per semester your first year, and for the next three years.
 Provided you complete your degree in four years, your tuition schedule will not change.
-First year students will pay a fixed tuition rate, which will remain in effect for four years.
-Students in certain academic programs will pay additional course fees but these will also be set four years in advance.
+First year students pay a fixed tuition rate, which remains in effect for four years.
+Students in certain academic programs pay additional course fees but these are set four years in advance.

 What is included?